 We respond to all data requests within 30 days.

-During onboarding you confirmed that you are the parent or legal guardian (or that you are acting under the parent's authorization, if you are a therapist or school staff member).
+During onboarding you confirmed that you are the parent or legal guardian (or that you are acting under the parent's authorization, if you are a therapist or organization staff member).
 This consent is logged in our database with a timestamp and the consent method.
 We can show you that record any time you ask.

 You may withdraw your consent at any time.
 Withdrawing consent results in the deletion of your child's data on the schedules described above.